Everything you need to know about reviewing your cover

-While we’re introducing the new product tiers from 1 April 2019, other health funds may choose to transition their products any time from 1 April 2019 until 31 March 2020.
+While we introduced the new product tiers from 1 April 2019, other health funds may choose to transition their products any time from 1 April 2019 until 31 March 2020.

 No matter what level of cover you choose, the good news is by simply being an nib member, there are a heap of helpful tools and benefits you can access.
 Find out more about the things you have access to as an nib member.

-Between now and 1 April 2019, we’ll be communicating to our members more about these industry changes and how they affect you.
-If you have any questions in the meantime, check out our private health insurance reforms FAQs.
+If you have any questions about these industry changes and how they affect you, check out our private health insurance reforms FAQs.

 If you’re not with nib, but you’d like to find out more about our cover options, get a quote today or contact our award-winning member service team on 13 16 42.